ItsLJcool/codename-website/wiki/usage.md

 <h2 id="mod-select-menu" sidebar="Mod Select Menu">Mod Select Menu</h2>
 <img src="./images/home/Mod Select Menu.png" alt="Substate for Switching Mods" style="width:85%;">

 This menu is accessed by pressing `TAB` (by default) in the `MainMenuState`.
-Selecting `"Disable Mods"` will use just load the default `AssetLibrary`'s (i.e the `./assets/` folder).
+Selecting `"Disable Mods"` will use just load the default [`AssetLibrary`](./modding/libraries.md)'s (i.e the `./assets/` folder).
-#### TODO: Add a link to explain what AssetLibrary's are.

 If you want a mod to Automatically load when launching the game, you can place a `autoload.txt` in your `./mods/` folder and inside it, just put the folder name of the mod you want to load (no file extensions if you're attempting to possibly load a `Compressed Mod`)
-#### As of right now, `Compressed Mods` hasn't been properly implemented, but is planned on being added in the near future.
+#### As of right now, `Compressed Mods` hasn't been properly implemented, there is a PR that implements it and is planned on being merged in the near future.

 <h2 id="fps-debugger" sidebar="FPS Counter">FPS Counter</h2>
 <img src="./images/home/FPS Counter.png" alt="Substate for Switching Mods" style="width:50%;">

 You can toggle the FPS Counter into 3 different states by pressing `F3`.
-Currently you cannot change the keybind for this.
+(Currently you cannot change the keybind for this)

 These are all the states you can cycle through:
 1. Disabled
 2. FPS, RAM Usage / Allocated RAM, Build Version
 3. Advanced Details

-You can see A lot of useful information about what state the game is in, what is currently happening, and all your loaded `AssetLibrary`'s.
+You can see A lot of useful information about what state the game is in, what is currently happening, and all your loaded [`AssetLibrary`](./modding/libraries.md)'s.
-#### TODO: Add a link to explain what AssetLibrary's are.

 <h2 id="freeplay-state" sidebar="Freeplay State">Freeplay State</h2>
 <img src="./images/home/freeplay/1.png" alt="Preview of FreeplayState" style="width:85%;">